boboPD/whoisthis/README.md

 ```

 #### Downloading the Stanford NLP Named Entity Recognition tagger
 1. Make sure Java runtime is installed on the machine and accessible in the environment.
-To test, simply run the following on the command line where you are going to run this project
+To test that java is properly installed, simply run the following on the command line where you are going to run this project
     ```
     praddas@my-laptop:~/project/whoisthis$ java
     ```